-NOAH PUTTERMAN (Director of Theatre For Youth) As Director of Children’s Theatre and Education at Casa Mañana Theatre since August 2013, Noah has directed multiple Casa productions for the Children’s Theatre season, national touring productions, CPAC/Camp Casa, and the critically acclaimed Apprentice Program (Jekyll & Hyde, Big Fish, Children of Eden).
-He is a graduate of the University of Minnesota, where he received a BA in psychology and a BFA in acting from the University of Minnesota/Guthrie Theatre Actor Training Program.
+NOAH PUTTERMAN (Director of Theatre For Youth) As Director of Children’s Theatre and Education at Casa Mañana Theatre since August 2013, Noah has directed multiple Casa productions for the Children’s Theatre season, national touring productions, CPAC/Camp Casa, and the critically acclaimed Apprentice Program (Jekyll & Hyde, Big Fish, Children of Eden, and Bloody Bloody Andrew Jackson).
+He is a graduate of the University of Minnesota, where he received a BA in Psychology and a BFA in Acting from the University of Minnesota/Guthrie Theatre BFA Actor Training Program.
 As an actor, he has appeared in Casa’s Rent (Mark Cohen) Fiddler on the Roof (Motel the tailor) and Les Miserables (Grantaire).
 Other acting credits include the Off-Broadway and national touring productions of As You Like It, Of Mice and Men, The Comedy of Errors and Julius Caesar with The Acting Company, a Tony award winning classical theater repertoire company; the title role in Hedwig and the Angry Inch (Alpine Theatre Project), Seymour in Little Shop of Horrors (The North Carolina Theatre), Fred in A Christmas Carol (The Guthrie Theater) and The Baker in Into the Woods (Hope Summer Repertory Theatre).
 Teaching and directing credits include The Carolina Arts Festival, The WEB Bubois Community Development Corporation, Single Shot Theatre Company, Delta Boys Theatre Company, and The Experimental Theatre at the University of Minnesota.
 He is a proud member of Actors’ Equity Association, a National Foundation for Advancement in the Arts YoungARTS winner, and a United States Presidential Scholar in the Arts.

 JENNIE LYNN GODFREY (Director of Education) is an actor, director, and theatre educator in the Dallas Fort Worth area, working most frequently with young aspiring performers.
 Jennie holds her Texas teaching certificate in Theatre and General Education (EC-6).
 In addition to teaching theatre classes at Casa, she has also previously taught theatre at Stage West, Theatre Arlington, Long Lake Camp for the Arts, Studio B, and Broadway Theatre.
 Additionally, she has designed puppets for Keller ISD’s theatre programs, Stage West, and Texas Woman’s University.
 Favorite credits include Charlotte’s Web (Director, Casa Mañana), The Panther’s Scream (Damsel, Edinburgh Fringe Festival), The BFG (Director, Studio B), Don Quixote (Ensemble/Puppeteer, Hip Pocket Theatre), and Oedipus Rex (Jocasta, Texas Woman’s University).

-HANNAH ARGÜELLES is a recent graduate of Oklahoma City University where she discovered her passion for children’s theatre.
+HANNAH ARGÜELLES (Education Manager) is a recent graduate of Oklahoma City University where she discovered her passion for children’s theatre.
 She received a BFA in Theatre for Young Audiences, a BA in Music, and a Directing Minor.
 While in Oklahoma, Hannah participated in Oklahoma Children’s Theatre’s “Page-to-Stage” program, where she taught multiple theatre workshops in various Oklahoma City elementary classrooms.
 Hannah has and continues to co-write, co-direct, and choreograph musicals for several middle schools in south Texas, as well as choreograph choral pop shows and seasonal concerts for schools across Texas.
 She also teaches voice lessons to kids of all ages.
 Hannah is ecstatic to become a part of the CPAC family!

 SARAH GAY an accomplished professional actress and singer who has a passion for arts education.
 She has been teaching and directing for youth here in Texas since moving to Austin in 2008.
 A few of her favorite directing credits include Seussical (Tex-Arts), and You’re a Good Man, Charlie Brown!
 (ZACH Theatre).
 She has shared her knowledge with students in ZACH’s pre-professional program, as a voice instructor for Theatre at the J’s summer musical program, and with the Musical Theatre Academy students at Tex-Arts.
 As an actress, she has been seen around Texas performing at Casa Manana (Hairspray), the Alley Theatre in Houston (August: Osage County), and in Austin in Metamorphoses and The Grapes of Wrath at ZACH theatre, Title of Show at Tex-Arts, Bus Stop and City of Angels at Mary Moody Northen Theatre, and Three Days of Rain and John & Jen (Critics Table award winner- Best Musical) with Penfold Theatre.